-Usually, the lender will provide appraisal of the house you select.
-That’s because the bank or financial institution wants to ensure it’s investing on the right property.
+Usually, the lender will provide an appraisal of the house you select.
+That’s because the bank or financial institution wants to ensure it’s investing in the right property.

 Additionally, you should also get an appraisal of your house from an independent appraiser or curator.
 This helps identify any problems or snags or defects that a house may have.

-And such an appraisal can help you to actually save considerable amount of money on repairs and other works that might be necessary.
-In fact, independent appraisers are better able to spot snags and problems than most home buyers and especially, first time home owners.
+And such an appraisal can help you to actually save a considerable amount of money on repairs and other works that might be necessary.
+In fact, independent appraisers are better able to spot snags and problems than most home buyers and especially first time homeowners.

 12. Get Paperwork Completed

 The most complicated part of buying a house comes while getting the papers ready.
-That’s because it involves documents from the bank or financial institution that’s giving the mortgage, land records and house ownership records registration, filing tax papers and lots more.
+That’s because it involves documents from the bank or financial institution that’s giving the mortgage, land records, house ownership records, registration, filing tax papers, and lots more.
 For any home buyer, this can be a proverbial headache.

-That’s where services of a real estate agent come handy.
+That’s where the services of a real estate agent come in handy.
 They’ll have the necessary resources to help you complete the paperwork, including finding the right attorneys and other officials for registering the property.
-They also assistant banks and other lenders in executing the mortgage, when necessary.
+They also assist banks and other lenders in executing the mortgage when necessary.

 So far, we’ve seen broadly the processes necessary to buy a house, mostly for a first time home buyer.
 Therefore, let’s look at how you can buy a house for those golden years.